tayloracox/web/data/posts/2018-07-17-hello-world.md

   seven employees and ~150 alumni.
 Although the announcement took us by somewhat of a surprise, the code school industry is still emerging and navigating the path to a successful model.

-  When the community asked our team to step up and keep the school’s momentum, we knew there would be challenges ahead.
-We also knew that this type of education is essential for our community and ecosystem, which is why we opened the Academy at Suncoast Developers Guild and are paving the way for a sustainable model to continue to deliver high quality education that provides people with the skills that make them valuable and competitive in the workforce.
 draft: false
 author: Toni Warren
 ---